Basic Horse Care – How One Should Be Taking Care of Horses

 Take the time to remove all debris using your frequent curicomb or hard plastic brush.
 Shading blades are also effective in this process.

-The blades allow your horse to get rid of its thick winter coat in the spring as a basic horse care.
+The blades allow your horse to get rid of its thick winter coat in the spring as basic horse care.

 A soft brush makes your horse feel good and brings his coat to shine.
 Your horse loves this moment and lets you build lasting bonds.